assridha/Finance-Simulation-Library/README.md

 - Option value matrix (2D array of option values)
 - Initial greeks (delta, gamma, theta, vega)
 - Maximum profit and loss potential

+### GBM Simulator Return Value

+The GBM simulator returns a dictionary containing:
+- Stock information (ticker, current price, etc.)
+- Simulation parameters (volatility, risk-free rate)
+- Date range for the simulation
+- Price paths (2D array of simulated prices)
+- Statistical analyses (mean path, standard deviation, percentiles)

+## Benefits and Limitations

+### Benefits of the GBM Model

+- **Realistic Price Distributions**: Models the non-negative and log-normal distribution of stock prices
+- **Consistent with Option Pricing Theory**: Same model underlying Black-Scholes
+- **Business Days Only**: Simulates price changes only on trading days
+- **Volatility Clustering**: Captures the tendency of volatility to vary over time

+### Limitations

+- The option simulator uses the Black-Scholes model, which has known limitations (e.g., assumes constant volatility, no dividends, etc.)
+- GBM model assumes constant volatility (not accounting for volatility clustering)
+- Assumes returns follow a normal distribution (may not capture fat tails)
+- Does not model jumps in price (can be significant for some stocks)
+- Past volatility may not represent future volatility

 ## Notes